 These last months, I wake up every day with the same thought: let it be a calm day.
 Let it be a day without new victims, without another life taken.

-An exciting new rap training took place with two Dutch Spoken Word artists, Guus (Kern Koppen) and Manu, for five rappers from Dheisheh and Aroub refugee camps.
-They shared experiences and taught creative ways of discovering your identity through song writing.
 This program is supported by the Netherlands Representative Office in Ramallah.
 The next step will be a visit to the Netherlands, where the Palestinian rappers will give workshops to youth, resulting in new songs and performances in which Guus and Manu will join.
-Out of this exchange we will create a manual and share a travel diary.

-We were nervous on the final day with the 470 girls, because it had been raining since morning.
+We were nervous on the final Musical Playground day, because it had been raining since morning.
 But exactly when it was time to go outside and start the performance, the sun came through.
 After the performance, we offered the children a home cooked lunch and just as they finished their meal, it started raining again.